OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     If you purchase one of our products or services from a retailer like Best Buy or Amazon.com, for example, any information you provide to them may be subject to both their policy and ours.

     ' + '

     If you connect to our Wi-Fi service through another network, such as one provided in a hotel, airport or other venue, any information collected from your use of that network could be subject to either the AT&T policy or the venue policy, and sometimes both.
 The same thing applies if you connect to our network through your employer's corporate network, or any network operated by a non-AT&T company.

     ' + '

     We think it's a great idea to take a look at the privacy policies of any companies you do business with to learn how they use your information.

 ' + '6.
 What about business customers?

     ' + '

-    We have written product or service agreements with our business customers that contain specific provisions about confidentiality, security or handling of information.
+    We may have written product or service agreements with our business customers that contain specific provisions about confidentiality, security or handling of information.
 When one of these agreements differs from or conflicts with this Policy, the terms of those agreements will apply.
+This Policy does not apply to commercial satellite TV customers.
 In all other instances, the terms of this Policy apply.

 ' + '